ccbrenton/ccbrenton.github.io/_posts/2023-07-02-music-analysis.md

-Great success!
-We now have a complete dataframe with all the data we need from our playlist.
+We now have a complete dataframe with all the data we need from our playlist!
 The next step is to conduct our analysis.

 # Data Analysis